Chess4Cuber/RISE-Decode/README.md

 ## Getting Help
 ### User Documentation and Tutorials
-*FIRST* maintains online documentation with information and tutorials on how to use the *FIRST* Tech Challenge software and robot control system.
+*FIRST* maintains online documentation with information and tutorials on how to use the *FIRST* Tech Challenge software and robot org.firstinspires.ftc.baseCode.control system.
 You can access this documentation using the following link:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FIRST Tech Challenge Documentation](https://ftc-docs.firstinspires.org/index.html)

 Note that the online documentation is an "evergreen" document that is constantly being updated and edited.
-It contains the most current information about the *FIRST* Tech Challenge software and control system.
+It contains the most current information about the *FIRST* Tech Challenge software and org.firstinspires.ftc.baseCode.control system.

 ### Javadoc Reference Material
 The Javadoc reference documentation for the FTC SDK is now available online.
 Click on the following link to view the FTC SDK Javadoc documentation as a live website: